Christopher-Borders/Cybersecurity-Portfolio/detection-engineering/README.md

 #### Description
 Detects multiple failed login attempts followed by a successful authentication, which may indicate a brute-force attack or credential compromise.

+#### Severity
+High

 #### Detection Logic

 `index=main status=FAIL OR status=SUCCESS
 | stats count(eval(status="FAIL")) as failed_attempts, count(eval(status="SUCCESS")) as successful_attempts by username
 | where failed_attempts > 3 AND successful_attempts > 0`

+This query returns events that match the defined suspicious pattern.

 #### Rationale

 A high number of failed login attempts followed by a successful login is a strong indicator of brute-force or password spraying activity.
 This pattern suggests that an attacker may have successfully guessed valid credentials after multiple attempts.

 #### Related Technique

 MITRE ATT&CK: T1110 (Brute Force)